 Champix has been associated with depression and suicidal behaviour, particularly in patients with existing depression.

 The exact nature of the link between Champix and depression still needs to be established, however.
-Some people who have used Champix tablets to stop smoking have reported feeling depressed, but it is unclear whether this is due to the medicine itself or from stopping smoking.
+Some people who have used Champix tablets to stop smoking have reported feeling depressed, but it is unclear whether this is due to the medicine itself or stopping smoking.
 Depression and similar feelings are commonly associated with quitting smoking, whether you are taking an additional drug like Champix or not.